Jens-Klooster/robustAR/README.md

 library(robustAR)
 ```

-After the installation, the robustAR vignette provides further examples of how to use the function `robustAR`.
+After the installation, the robustAR vignette provides further examples of how to use the functions `robustAR` and `robustAR.conf`, which allow the user to compute robust AR test statistics and confidence sets.
 The vignette can be opened as follows

 ```R
 browseVignettes(package="robustAR")
 ```
 and by then clicking on HTML.

+Here we provide a very basic example.
+More details can be found in the Vignette.

 ## Basic Example